-Within a month of taking office, on February 18 th, President Obama and Secretary Geithner announced the Making Home Affordable [©] (MHA) Program, a critical element of Treasury's Financial Stability Plan.
+Within a month of taking office, on February 18, we announced the Making Home Affordable (MHA) Program, a critical element of Treasury's Financial Stability Plan.
 This program was broadly designed to stabilize the U.S. housing market and offer assistance to millions of homeowners by reducing mortgage payments and preventing avoidable foreclosures.